 You should also prove you can work across functions as this is really important to many roles at Bloomberg.
 For instance, in one position you might need economics skills, writing skills, language ability, sales skills, project management and even some sophisticated IT skills to produce bespoke electronic reports and services for clients.

 Bloomberg application form tip: prove you’re a cultural fit

-The culture at the firm is promoted as one of meritocracy and openness.
-Floors are open plan; all the walls of meeting rooms are made of glass and it’s claimed that no one has their own office.
-There are large pantries providing food and drink for employees, which become natural meeting points.
+Likewise, the culture at the firm is promoted as one of meritocracy and openness.
 If you’re gregarious, non-hierarchical and if you don’t stand upon convention but are still a results-driven individual, then prove it.

 While being honest and natural, bear in mind that your responses will be appraised by the recruiters to see whether they can picture you at the organisation.
 So when you review your application, do you think you’ve painted yourself as fitting into life at Bloomberg?
 If not, thinker harder about what you might contribute to the business and culture of the business and tweak your application before pressing send.